ietf-wg-privacypass/base-drafts/draft-ietf-privacypass-architecture.md

 anonymity set size.
 For example, the number of Clients that have solved a CAPTCHA in the past day, have a valid account, and are running on a trusted device is lesser thant he number of Clients that have solved a CAPTCHA in the past day.
-Mediators should not admit attestation types that result in small anonymity sets.
+Attesters should not admit attestation types that result in small anonymity sets.

-#### Accounting

-Another important role of the Mediator is accounting.
-This is necessary for some issuance protocols that enforce rate limits.
-For example, the Issuer may want to limit the number of tokens issued to a single Client over the course of a day.
-If the Issuer does not learn information about the Client, then the Issuer cannot enforce this limit on a per-Client basis.
-The Issuer could, however, enforce global rate limits, but these can be abused by malicious Clients at the determent of honest Clients.
-Thus, the task of accounting falls on the Mediator, since it is entrusted with some amount of privacy-sensitive Client information.

 ### Issuer Role